giri-yz/AI-Driven-Phishing-Detection-System/README.md

   Uses BERT-based machine learning models to classify emails as phishing or legitimate.

 - **URL Validation**
-  Integrates Bloom filters for fast and efficient URL validation, checking if URLs belong to known malicious websites.
+  Uses CNN for fast and efficient URL validation, checking if URLs belong to known malicious websites.

 - **Domain Legitimacy Check**
   Cross-references domain names against a dataset of legitimate domains to ensure the authenticity of email URLs.